 Pursuant to the Ontario Heritage Act, the authority to consent to alterations to designated properties, natural heritage landscapes and heritage conservation districts is delegated to the Director of Planning & Development for the Municipality, subject to prior consultation with the Heritage Advisory Committee.

-The Committee shall have regard to the shared priorities of the Community Strategic Plan.
+The Committee shall have regard to the shared priorities of the Community Strategic Plan, Committee Handbook, and Procedural By-Law.

-* Material culture can be described as any object that humans use to survive, define social relationships, represent facets of identity, or benefit man's state of mind, social, or economic standing.
+*Material cultural can be described as any object that humans use to survive, define social relationships, represent facets of identity, or benefit man's state of mind, social, or economic standing.

 **The Ontario Heritage Act provides municipalities with enhanced powers to preserve and promote Ontario’s cultural heritage.
 Municipal Cultural Planning is a new approach to local cultural development.
 It is asset-based community development that begins with identifying broadly defined local cultural resources (including cultural heritage properties) and then leverages them for economic development and community building.

-The Committee shall be comprised of a minimum of 4 and a maximum of 9 volunteer members and up to 2 member of Council, all of who have voting rights.
-A staff person(s) from Planning & Development may also attend meetings as a liaison(s) to the Municipality.
-The Chairperson shall be a volunteer member selected by the Committee members.
+The Committee shall be comprised of a minimum of four (4) and a maximum of nine (9) volunteer members, , the Mayor as an ex-officio member, and up to 2 two (2) members of Council,, all of whom have voting rights.
+A staff person(s) from Planning and Development may also attend meetings as a liaison(s) to the Municipality.

 In considering the appointment of members to the Committee, Council shall consider the following: